GithubTheJon/DAT220-G12/README.md

     Done    option to create a new post

-option to delete post if user_id (aka, post belongs to user)
+    DONE    option to delete post if the user created it

-Option to Follow a user (that is not yourself)
+    DONE    Also to edit own post

+Option to delete others comments on post, where user owns the post

+Also to edit own comment

+Missing 'GROUP BY'